TRAP: Targeted Redirecting of Agentic Preferences: Experimental Methodology

 All experiments are implemented in PyTorch.
 We use CLIP ViT-B/32~\citep{radford2021learningtransferablevisualmodels} for embedding extraction, with adversarial image decoding performed by Stable Diffusion v2.1 (base) through the Img2Img interface.
 The optimized image embedding is repeated across 77 tokens and injected as prompt embeddings into the UNet decoder.

 The Siamese Semantic Network consists of two branches, each with two linear layers (512$\rightarrow$1024), BatchNorm, and ReLU, trained to decompose CLIP image embeddings into common and distinctive features.
 The Layout Generator receives concatenated image and text embeddings (1536 dimensions), processes them via an encoder (linear layers: 1536$\rightarrow$512$\rightarrow$1024, ReLU), reshapes to (256, 2, 2), then upsamples with five transposed convolutional layers with ReLU and a final Sigmoid to generate a spatial mask $A \in \mathbb{R}^{H \times W}$, which is refined with DeepLabv3 segmentation to emphasize foreground.
 Optimization is performed with Adam (learning rate 0.005, 20 steps per iteration).
 Grid search is conducted over diffusion strength $[0.3, 0.8]$ and CFG $[2.0, 12.0]$ with initial values of 0.5 and 7.5, respectively.
 All experiments were run on a server with four NVIDIA A100-PCIE-40GB GPUs and a 48-core Intel Xeon Silver 4214R CPU.
-Average per-iteration optimization is around 200 seconds compared to around 130 seconds for SPSA and 3 seconds for Bandit.
+Average per-iteration optimization is around 520 seconds compared to around 376 seconds for SPSA and 110 seconds for Bandit.